 Chiara D'Anna, Italian actress, director, writer and academic will teach this exciting course – an introduction to Commedia dell’Arte and its legacy in contemporary performance.
 Chiara is one of the top practitioners and scholars in the UK: a tutor with both deep, theoretical knowledge and professional experience as an actress, director and teacher.
 Techniques studied will comprise body awareness, improvisation, stagecraft, slapstick, stock characterisation and half-mask technique.

-This course, taught by Italian actress, director, writer and academic Chiara D'Anna is an introduction to Commedia dell’Arte and its legacy in contemporary performance.
-It is an excellent opportunity for drama students, teachers, professional actors and theatre makers to develop skills that are fundamental in any performance setting – not only physical comedy.
+This course is an excellent opportunity for drama students, teachers, professional actors and theatre makers to develop skills that are fundamental in any performance setting – not only physical comedy.
 The Masks of Commedia dell’Arte are an excellent tool to expand performers’ physical vocabulary, stamina, space awareness and understanding of tempo-rhythm and comic timing.

 This workshop is a great opportunity to learn how to create successful ensemble work, interact effectively with an audience and improvise with confidence.
 Chiara's approach to commedia looks specifically at the application of Commedia dell’Arte principles and masks techniques in contemporary performance.
 The course will culminate in a performance to a small invited audience of family and friends.